MOCMS supports a number of local organizations and activities that promote community health and the understanding of the medical profession.

 With the support of MOCMS, IU Health Bloomington conducts a week long camp to expose area high school students to a hands-on experience with health careers.

-For more detail and pictures of the camp experience:
+For more details and pictures of the camp experience:

 Middle Way House